lilioid/lillinfra/docs/email.md

    *SPF* stands for *Sender Policy Framework* and tells receiving mail servers which IP addresses are authorized to send emails for the sending domain.

    *SPF* is implemented as a *TXT Record* on the domain for which emails should be configured.
-   For example, to allow my mailserver to send emails but forbid all others the policy `v=spf1 +a:mail.srv.ftsell.de -all` can be used.
+   For example, to allow my mailserver to send emails but forbid all others the policy `v=spf1 +include:lly.sh -all` can be used.
    If a more sophisticated policy is desired, the *SPF Record Generator* tool from [PowerDmarc](https://powerdmarc.com/power-dmarc-toolbox/) is a good start.

 4. Configure the public [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) Key via DNS.